Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/2-XCVM/XCVM_slides.md

 ---

-## XCM vs. Standard State Machine
+## XCVM vs. Standard State Machine

 <pba-flex center>

 1. Error register
-1. Error _handler_ register
+2. Error _handler_ register
-1. Appendix register
+3. Appendix register

 Notes:

 1. The error register is _not_ cleared when an XCM program completes successfully.
    This allows the code in the Appendix register to use its value.
-1. Code that is run in the case where the XCM program fails or errors.
+2. Code that is run in the case where the XCM program fails or errors.
    Regardless of the result, when the program completes, the error handler register is cleared.
    This ensures that error handling logic from a previous program does not affect any appended code (i.e. the code in the error handler register does not loop infinitely, the code in the Appendix register cannot access the result of the code execution in the error handler).
-1. Code that is run regardless of the execution result of the XCM program.
+3. Code that is run regardless of the execution result of the XCM program.

 ---

 ### 📍 The Origin Register

-Contains the `Multilocation` of the cross-consensus origin where the XCM originated from.
+Contains the `Location` of the cross-consensus origin where the XCM originated from.

 It is always the relative view from the consensus system in which the XCM is executed.